patrl/patrl.github.io/research.markdown

 <a href= "/documents/nels46.pdf" download="nels46.pdf"></a> Nicolae, Andreea, Elliott, Patrick D., and Sudo, Yasutada.
 Submitted.
 List readings of conjoined singular *which*-phrases.
 In: *Proceedings of NELS 46*.

 <a href= "/documents/PoRs.pdf" download="PoRs.pdf"></a> Elliott, Patrick D., Klinedinst, Nathan, Sudo, Yasu, and Uegaki, Wataru.
 Under revision.
-Predicates of relevancdfe and theories of question embedding.
+Predicates of relevance and theories of question embedding.
 Ms., UCL and Keio University/Institut Jean-Nicod/JSPS

 Elliott, Patrick D. In preparation.
 Nested *wh*-questions and the locality of scope taking.
 In: *Proceedings of ConSOLE XXIV*.